Blockbuster: Colts get QB Matt Ryan in trade with Falcons

 “Matt Ryan has been the epitome of a franchise quarterback,” team owner Arthur Blank said.
 “It is difficult to overstate what he has meant to me personally, our organization, his teammates and our fans.”

-But the Falcons decided to move on with a major rebuilding job that was only made more difficult by Ryan’s onerous contract — his salary cap hit is more than $23 million this season — and other roster issues.
+But the Falcons decided to move on with a major rebuilding job that was only made more difficult by Ryan’s onerous contract, which was restructured multiple times in recent years as the team kept pushing a difficult decision down the road without drafting a possible successor.

+The Falcons will carry a roughly $40 million cap charge in dead money this season, while Ryan’s salary cap hit for the Colts is a reported $23.75 million in 2022, rising to $28 million if he’s still on the team next year.

 “This business is not without its difficult decisions,” Blank said in a statement.
 “While this is one of the most difficult decisions we have faced as a club, we feel it is in the best long-term interests of both the Atlanta Falcons and Matt Ryan.”